Michael Boyle (archbishop of Armagh): Restoration

+Blessington

+In 1667, Boyle, then serving as the Archbishop of Dublin, bought the old Norman Lordship of the Three Castles in west Wicklow (as well as an estate in Monkstown, Cork) for £1,000.
+Both estates had previously belonged to the Cheevers, a County Meath Anglo-Norman family.

+Boyle chose to live in his newly acquired Wicklow estate and was granted a royal charter to establish a new town there on a greenfield site, which he named Blessington – or Blesinton as it was more commonly referred to during the 1600-1800s.
+Planned to occupy the ancient townland of Munfine, the town was granted borough status and was to "extend into the said county of Wicklow every way from the middle of the said town two hundred or more acres in the whole".
+He started building Blessington House in 1673, and at his own expense also erected there a church, which he supplied with plate and bells.
+In connection with this town, he in 1673 obtained the title of Viscount Blessington for his only surviving son, Murrough Boyle.

 Last years

 In Boyle's last years his faculties are stated to have been much impaired: "his memory gone, deaf and almost blind, a mere wreck of the past".
 After about 1683 he was unable to personally perform the functions of his office, and he stepped down as Lord Chancellor in 1686.
 He attended the brief Patriot Parliament called by James II in 1689.
 He died in Dublin on 10 December 1702, in his ninety-third year, and was interred in St. Patrick's Cathedral there.
 Little of the wealth accumulated by Boyle was devoted to religious or charitable uses.
 Letters and papers of Boyle are extant in the Ormonde archives at Kilkenny Castle and in the Bodleian Library.
 Portraits of Archbishop Boyle were engraved by Loggan and others.

 Family

 He married firstly Margaret Synge, daughter of Rt.
 Rev. George Synge, Bishop of Cloyne and his first wife Anne Edgeworth: she died in a shipwreck in 1641, along with their infant daughter Martha.
 He married secondly Mary O'Brien, daughter of Dermod O'Brien, 5th Baron Inchiquin and Ellen FitzGerald.
 In addition to his son, who was created Lord Blessington, he had six daughters by his second marriage, named Elizabeth, Mary (who died young), Margaret, Eleanor, Martha, and Honora.
 Elizabeth married Denny Muschamp of Horsely, Surrey, the Muster Master-General for Ireland, and was the grandmother of John Vesey, 1st Baron Knapton.
 Margaret married Samuel Synge, Dean of Kildare, who was the elder brother of Edward Synge, Archbishop of Tuam.
 Eleanor married William Hill of Hillsborough: they were the parents of Michael Hill (1672-1699).
 Martha married Sir William Davys, Lord Chief Justice of Ireland.
 Honora married three times: firstly to Thomas Cromwell, 3rd Earl of Ardglass; secondly Francis Cuffe MP; and thirdly Sir Thomas Burdett, 1st Baronet, of Dunmore.